Welcome to my income report for February 2019

 I have the landing page done and I could say I finished the minimum viable products.

 Let’s say the house is built, has walls and the roof, but if you would want to have a shower then it’s not yet possible.

 I have a long list of edge cases, that are not solved and will break my app in the future.

-What must be done beforehand is complete on-boarding process and adding user authentication process to my frontend app.
+What must be done beforehand is the complete the on-boarding process and adding the user authentication process to my frontend app.

-My backlog is endless, but the most important steps still remains untouched.
+My backlog is endless, but the most important steps remain untouched.

 - Migrate from SQLite to Postgres SQL